MorrisSimons/Podcast-scanner/README.md

 Anyway using Triform I got it down from ~100 hours to ~30 hours and went from 3000 podcasts per hour to about 9000 per hour.

-Okay, here’s how I did it: Dump everything in S3, but group by podcast_id.
+Dump everything in S3, but group by podcast_id.
 Each podcast gets its own “folder” (yeah, S3 doesn’t actually have folders, but whatever—it looks nice in the UI).
-Sticking files in these pseudo-folders doesn’t hurt performance and makes life easier when you want to shove metadata or transcripts next to the mp3s.
-Pro dev tip: just treat the folder structure as a namespace for sanity.
+Sticking files in these pseudo-folders doesn’t hurt performance and makes life easier when you want to shove metadata or transcripts next to the mp3s. tip: just treat the folder structure as a namespace for sanity.

+#### Transcribing part.
+Okay so here is how i did, I wanted to start with high quality, using beam 8 on KB-Whisper-large.
+Then do all the speedups i can get without lowering the quality.
+- I choose an Faster **from faster_whisper import WhisperModel**.
+It is the fastest of all the option in the KB-whispermodels in terms of infrance.
+- Since im using a smaller model and they can be runned on just 1 H200 GPU, Why do this; from what i understood is that doing this will leed to less overhead in terms of communications and splitting works amoung multiple GPUs.
+I did this by adding a redis queue.
+- The next speedup thing i did was to do the download first and then have a thread downloading more files while transcribing at the sametime.
+This way we could make sure we have a higher GPU utilization.
+-

 DO SOME comments here

+def build_model(cache_dir: Optional[str] = "cache") -> WhisperModel:
+    compute_type = os.getenv("COMPUTE_TYPE", "float16")
+    device_index = int(os.getenv("CUDA_DEVICE_INDEX", "0"))
+    return WhisperModel(
+        "KBLab/kb-whisper-medium",
+        device="cuda",
+        device_index=device_index,
+        compute_type=compute_type,
+        download_root="cache",
+    )

 ```